 Once you’ve got it lifted up, gently “flip” it over the left side so it rests carefully while staying plugged in.

-Step 5: Blow Out the Dust
+Step 5: Blow the Dust Out of Your PS4

 Take your can of compressed air and insert the straw (if it has one) for more focused cleaning.
 Spray a few blasts of air away from your PS4 first, in case there’s any liquid in the tip.

 Now, use your canned air to blow short bursts of air all around your PS4, getting rid of the dust.
-Make sure to check the corners for hidden dust (the flashlight can help here), and take care to blow it OUT of the system instead of further in.
+Make sure to check the corners for hidden dust (the flashlight can help here), and take care to blow it out of the system instead of further in.
 You can also use your cotton swabs or cotton balls to help you remove any dust the air won’t reach.